-Please note for those students progressing to 2^{nd} and 3^{rd} year of their degree, written confirmation from the University is needed that they are progressing to their next year.
+Please note for those students progressing to 2nd and 3rd year of their degree, written confirmation from the University is needed that they are progressing to their next year.

-For those people who change courses, the financial assistance will be divided accordingly.
+For those people who change courses, the financial assistance will be divided accordingly for the remainder of the bursary payments.

 All allowances paid to young people will be based on them obtaining and sustaining a place on a full-time course.
-Personal Advisers will need to be informed of any changes during University.
+Personal Advisers will need to be informed of any changes during University and will need a written consent from the young person to verify attendance with university or education establishment..